sroeschus/loginfo/README.md

 # Summary
 Postgres extension to introspect postgres log files.

 This postgres extension allows to get information about log files and the log file configuration.
-It provides additional database function and views.
+Postgres supports different ways to configure logging.
+This is defined with the postgres parameter log_destination.
+This extension provides additional database function and views.
+If the log_destination parameter has been set to syslog only the log_info view can be used.
+For all other values the log files and their contents can be queried and displayed.

 # Query the log configuration
 The log configuration can be queried with the database view loginfo.